decentraland/old-documentation/_posts/development-guide/2020-03-16-content-intro.md

   </a>
 </div>

-Several libraries are built upon the Decentraland SDK to help you build faster:
+Several libraries are built upon the Decentraland SDK to help you build faster, see the full list in the [Awesome Repository](https://github.com/decentraland-scenes/Awesome-Repository#libraries)

-- [Utils library](https://www.npmjs.com/package/decentraland-ecs-utils): Simplifies a lot of common tasks like moving or rotating an entity, or triggering a function when the player walks into a cube.

-- [Decentral API](https://www.decentral.io/docs/dcl/overview/): Simplifies making fast and cheap blockchain transactions triggered by the scene, using the Matic network.

 ## SDK Scene examples